ISISComputingGroup/ibex_developers_manual/GUI_development/Testing/Adding-Unit-Tests.md

 * Edit the plug-in pom.xml file
     * Select the pom.xml file
     * Open the pom.xml tab
-    * Change the packaging to eclipse-test-plugin
+    * Change/add the packaging to eclipse-test-plugin
     * Remove the build section
     * Remove the groupID and version entries outside of parent
     * Save it